What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Introduction

-To address above-mentioned challenges, we argue that an effective OV-HOI agent requires three synergistic capabilities: \ding{182} \textbf{Cognitive Mapping}, which adopts a structured reasoning framework that explicitly models the cognitive mapping between detected entities and possible actions.
+To address the above-mentioned challenges, we argue that an effective OV-HOI agent requires three synergistic capabilities: \ding{182} \textbf{Cognitive Mapping}, which adopts a structured reasoning framework that explicitly models the cognitive mapping between detected entities and possible actions.
 By bridging the gap from perception to cognition, this structure enables the model to construct comprehensive interaction hypotheses with physical plausibility. \ding{183} \textbf{Tool Augmenting}.
 The agent learns to dynamically invoke domain-specific tools for gathering targeted visual-semantic evidence during reasoning.
-Such an interactive workflow transforms the static foundation model into an interactive agent, effectively reinforcing cross-modal alignment while suppressing hallucinations. \ding{184} \textbf{Generative World Modeling}, which adopts diffusion-based autoregressive models to reconstruct plausible alternative views under occlusion, effectively expanding its observational horizon.
-This generative prior acts as a world model that empowers the agent to \textbf{"imagine"} through ambiguity, moving beyond derivation from known information.
-It is precisely this principle of augmenting perception with imagination that motivates our framework.
+Such an interactive workflow transforms the static foundation model into an interactive agent, effectively reinforcing cross-modal alignment while suppressing hallucinations. \ding{184} \textbf{Generative World Modeling}, which adopts diffusion models to reconstruct plausible alternative views under occlusion, effectively expanding its observational horizon.
+This generative prior acts as a world model that empowers the agent to reasonably \textbf{"imagine"} through ambiguity or limited viewpoints.

-Therefore, we introduce \textbf{ImagineAgent}, a novel framework that integrates cognitive reasoning, generative imagination, and tool-augmented reinforcement learning (RL) for robust open-vocabulary HOI detection.
-Specifically, our method first establishes a cognitive map by structuring perceived entities into comprehensive interaction hypotheses, directly bridging the perception-to-cognition gap.
-Subsequently, the interactive agent learns to dynamically invoke multimodal tools to enhance both physical reasoning and spatial grounding capabilities.
-To mitigate cross-modal hallucinations, it employs both retrieval augmentation and image cropping to gather domain-specific knowledge and targeted visual evidence.
-To resolve occlusion-induced ambiguity, it utilizes a generative world model to imagine and reconstruct alternative viewpoints.
-This entire workflow is guided by RL to optimize both the precision \& recall of HOI predictions and the efficiency of tool utilization.
-Our contributions are:
+Therefore, we introduce ImagineAgent, a novel framework that integrates cognitive reasoning, generative imagination, and \textbf{tool-augmented reinforcement learning (RL)} for robust open-vocabulary HOI detection.
+Specifically, to bridge the perception-to-cognition gap, our method first constructs \textbf{\emph{hicodet-6K} dataset} for \textbf{supervised fine-tuning (SFT)}. \emph{hicodet-6K} is the first chain-of-thought (CoT) dataset in the Open-Vocabulary Human-Object Interaction (OV-HOI) field that simulates both reasoning and cognitive mapping by structuring perceived entities into interaction pairs for comprehensive predictions.
+Subsequently, we develop a tool-augmented framework tailored to group relative policy optimization (GRPO) in RL stage.
+During the inference process, our method dynamically invokes domain-specific tools like online retrieval and image cropping for cross-modal interleaving, thereby effectively resolving visual-semantic ambiguities and reducing hallucination.